-For this and later releases, Herma Keil had a parallel solo career with the band and was featured on the releases with The Keil Isles.
+For this and later releases, Herma Keil had a parallel solo career with the band and was featured on the releases with The Keil Isles as backing band.
+They performed and recorded without him too, often contributing B-sides to the singles.
 In 1960, while at the Jive Centre, Freddie had fallen out with his cousin Herma and left to form his own group, the Zodiacs.
 Soon, renamed Freddie Keil and the Kavaliers, they offered an alternative to the Keil Isles.
 Dressed in stylish sharkskin suits, they too covered American rock and roll favourites.
 “This was one ballsy, driving band,” wrote Roger Watkins.

 The Keil Isles went through many personnel changes in its 10 year existence.
 Heke Kewene left in 1961 to try his fortune in Britain – where he worked northern clubs for 15 years – and was replaced by Norman Akers, whose role was later taken by Brian Henderson.
 By early 1963 there were more big changes: Olaf left and based himself in California, where he became a top guitar maker.
 Saxophonist Bill Fairs sailed for England, and was replaced by George Barna from Wellington.
 Dave “Red” Williamson replaced Klaus as drummer, and Warren McMillan took over from original bass-player Lou Miller.